leonardr/botfriend/README.md

 `bot.yaml`).
 24 hours after `update_state()` is called for the first time, running `botfriend.post` will cause Botfriend to call that method again.
-A brand new web page will be downloaded, and for the next 24 horus all of the Web Words posts will come from that web page.
+A brand new web page will be downloaded, and for the next 24 hours all of the Web Words posts will come from that new web page.

 ## `botfriend.state.show` - Showing the state